Jump to Recipe

 I made almond milk for the first time in a while the other day and was faced with the “what do I do with all this almond pulp??” problem.
 I’ve tried baking it in breads before but had back luck and always ended up with slightly mushy bread.
 So I decided to take a savory route this time and had delicious results!
 If you haven’t tried making your own veggie burgers yet, you are missing out.
 They’re so simple to make and are super delicious and nutritious when you add in some lettuce, tomatoes, ketchup, mustard, avocado, grilled onions or mushrooms, etc. and slap on some toasted, freshly baked buns.

 These veggie burgers are soft and hearty from the beans with an added crunch from the veggies, creating a perfect blend of textures with every bite.
 On its own its good, but with all the toppings and bun its delicious.
 I highly recommend adding lettuce, tomatoes, pickles (if you like ’em), avocado (for that creamy factor), ketchup, mustard, and onions, plus a crispy toasted whole wheat bun.
 Mmmm, all this talking about veggie burgers makes me want another, even though it’s midnight — veggie burgers are always good.
-Also planning on posting an easy whole wheat bun recipe, so stay tuned for that!
-It will pair perfectly with these 😛
+(PS the buns in these photos were homemade!)

 I hope you love these veggie burgers as much as I do!
 If you try it out please leave a comment down below and/or tag me in your photo on instagram @ellielikes.cooking 🙂